 If you’re not satisfied with the performance of your workers’ compensation attorney, you can always switch lawyers, even in the middle of your case.
 But before you terminate the attorney-client relationship, you should consider the consequences of taking that step, how it might affect your case, and when it may or may not be a good idea.

-First, it might be more difficult to find another workers' comp lawyer to represent you after firing your first one.
+First, you should know that it might be more difficult to find another workers' comp lawyer to represent you after you fire your first one.
 Rightly or wrongly, many attorneys consider this a red flag for a prospective client.
-Perhaps more importantly, because your first attorney is entitled to reasonable compensation for his services, any newly hired lawyer would forfeit a portion of his or fee if your case is successful.
+Perhaps more importantly, lawyers know that they’d make less money when they're hired after another attorney has already worked on the case (more below on why that’s true).

 Second, you should think about why you want to fire your lawyer.
-There certainly are legitimate reasons to switch attorneys without reservation—for instance, if your lawyer doesn’t stay in contact with you, exhibits rudeness or unprofessional behavior, or displays a lack of expertise in workers’ comp.
+There certainly are legitimate reasons to switch attorneys without reservation—for instance, if your lawyer doesn’t stay in contact with you, is rude or unprofessional, or clearly lacks expertise in workers’ comp.
 But many clients, frustrated with the endless delays in their case, blame their attorneys when the real fault lies elsewhere.
 It’s essential to maintain realistic expectations about what an attorney can and cannot control.

-My attorney isn't working hard enough on my case.
 A good workers' comp attorney is a zealous advocate, not a passive observer.
 You are well within your rights to inquire (in a non-confrontational manner) precisely what steps your lawyer has taken to advocate on your behalf.
 Has she written a letter to your employer or the workers' comp insurer?
-Has she arranged for you to undergo a medical exam or receive vocational rehabilitation?
-Is she engaging in settlement negotiations or preparing for your hearing?
+Has he arranged for you to undergo a medical exam or receive vocational rehabilitation?
+Is the lawyer engaging in settlement negotiations or preparing for your hearing?

 As you no doubt learned when you hired your first lawyer, workers’ comp attorneys generally work for a percentage of the benefits the client receives in an award or settlement.
 State law governs attorneys’ fees in workers’ compensation cases, and many states set a cap on the percentage and/or total amount they can charge—usually from 10% to 20% of the benefits.
-When more than one attorney has worked on your case, the lawyers split the fee according to how much work each has performed.
-If the lawyers themselves cannot agree on a particular fee-sharing arrangement, the fired attorney may file an "attorney's lien" on your workers' comp case and petition the court for a fee when your case resolves.
+When more than one attorney has worked on your case, the lawyers split that fee according to how much work each has performed.
+If they can’t agree on a fee-sharing arrangement, the fired attorney may file an "attorney's lien" on your workers' comp case and petition the court for a fee when your case is resolved.